-Howard County has had numerous incidents of flooding, including major events such as Tropical Storm Agnes in 1972, Hurricane Eloise in 1975, and Hurricane Floyd in 1999.
+Howard County has had numerous incidents of flooding, including major events such as Tropical Storm Lee in 2011, Tropical Storm Agnes in 1972, Hurricane Eloise in 1975, and Hurricane Floyd in 1999.
+More recently the Ellicott City area experienced major flooding during rain events on July 30, 2016 and May 27, 2018.
 Most incidents are the result of tropical systems, nor’easters, and flash flooding from sudden, short-lived rainstorms.
 In 2010, Howard County developed a Flood Mitigation Plan (FMP) that outlines these flooding risks, preventative measures, and mitigation goals.
 See Howard County's FMP.

-Howard County has several ways of notifying residents of flooding and other hazards.
-The County offers a service called Heads Up Howard where residents can sign up to be notified of bad weather and other emergency events.
-Messages are sent to participants through e-mail or to their phones.
 During an emergency, the County's Public Information Office (PIO) sends out announcements to all television and radio stations that service the County, including WBAL and other local TV and radio stations.
 These announcements are then broadcast to residents.
 The County also has a Facebook page and Twitter account that residents can visit to get updates on emergency situations.
 For example, in September, the County offers tips on how to prepare for emergencies during National Preparedness Month.
-The County also operates a reverse 911 system, that allows the County to make phone calls to residents informing them of an impending emergency or evacuation.
-The County will provide residents with advanced warning which will vary based on the specific hazard that is being faced.

 Residents should consider buying a National Oceanic and Atmospheric Administration (NOAA) weather radio that broadcasts continuous weather information on a frequency that is not heard on a regular radio.
 The NOAA radio can provide weather updates and keep you informed of weather hazards.
 More information about NOAA radios.